 1 What is Thin Content?

 Thin content is nothing but the content on a web page that provides little or no value to the visitor.
-Although it does not harm your ranking, it tampers your brand value among your audience.
+Although it does not have a negative impact on your ranking, it tampers your brand value among your audience.

 Duplicate content, content scraped from other websites, auto-generated content, low-quality affiliate pages, doorway pages, etc., are considered thin content pages too.